 In 2009/10 the Portsmouth Naval Base Property Trust purchased the Priddys Hard Heritage Area, including the Explosion Museum, from the Council.
-Under the terms of the agreement the Council would receive a share of profits that may arise from future developments.
+Under the terms of the agreement the Council would receive a share of profits that may arise from future developments, should certain conditions be met.